nemo58/piratepaperwallet/README.md

 This will generate 3 shielded z-addresses and their corresponding private keys, and save them in a PDF file called `piratepaper-output.pdf`

+## Vanity Addresses
+You can generate a "vanity address" (that is, an address starting with a given prefix) by specifying a `--vanity` argument with the prefix you want.

+Note that generating vanity addresses with a prefix longer than 4-5 characters is computationally expensive.
+You can run it on multiple CPUs on your computer by specifying the `--threads` option.

 # Compiling from Source
 piratepaperwallet is built with rust.
 To compile from source, you [install Rust](https://www.rust-lang.org/tools/install).
 Basically, you need to:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
-Chekout the piratepaperwallet repository and build the CLI
+Checkout the piratepaperwallet repository and build the CLI
 ```
 git clone https://github.com/mrmlynch/piratepaperwallet.git
 cd piratepaperwallet/cli